-Make sure your Jeep is ready to stop the moment you need it to with new and upgraded Jeep drum brakes.
-Although they are considered by most to be an antiquated technology, some Jeep owners prefer drum brakes to the more popular and modern disc brakes
+Make sure your Jeep Wrangler is ready to stop the moment you need it to with new and upgraded Jeep Wrangler drum brakes.
+Although they are considered by most to be an antiquated technology, some Jeep Wrangler owners prefer drum brakes to the more popular and modern disc brakes